TofuNorthLynX/sql/README.md

-# Day 03 - Piscine SQL
+# Day 07 - Piscine SQL

-## _Continuing to JOIN and make change in data_
+## _Aggregated data is more informative, isn't it?_

-Resume: Today you will see how to change data based on DML language
+Resume: Today you will see how to use specific OLAP constructions to get a “Value” from data

 ## Contents